tk0miya/rbs_heuristic_prototype/README.md

 Update prototype signature files by heuristic rules.

+Important: Now this project has been archived because I migrated to [RBS::Inline](https://github.com/soutaro/rbs-inline) from `rbs prototype rb`.

 ## Installation

 Add a new entry to your Gemfile and run bundle install: